Jerry Jeudy

-Jerry Davarus Jeudy (born April 24, 1999) is an American football wide receiver for the Denver Broncos of the National Football League (NFL).
-He played college football at Alabama, where he was awarded the Fred Biletnikoff Award as the nation's best wide receiver as a sophomore in 2018, and was drafted by the Broncos with the 15th overall pick of the 2020 NFL Draft.
+Jerry Davarus Jeudy (born April 24, 1999) is an American professional football wide receiver for the Cleveland Browns of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide, where he was awarded the Fred Biletnikoff Award as the season's outstanding college football receiver as a sophomore in 2018, and was selected by the Denver Broncos with the 15th overall pick of the 2020 NFL draft.

-Early years
+Early life

 Jeudy attended Deerfield Beach High School in Deerfield Beach, Florida, where he played high school football.
 As a high school senior in 2016, he had 76 receptions for 1,054 yards and 15 touchdowns.
-Jeudy was rated as a five star recruit, the third highest rated wide receiver in the country and 21st highest rated recruit overall by the 247Sports Composite.
+Jeudy was rated as a five-star recruit, the third-highest-rated wide receiver in the country and 21st-highest-rated recruit overall by the 247Sports Composite.
 He committed to the University of Alabama to play college football on July 28, 2016.

 College career

 Freshman year: 2017

 Jeudy enrolled early at Alabama and participated in spring practice for the 2017 season.
 He was named the MVP of Alabama's A-Day spring game after catching five passes for 134 yards and two touchdowns.
 Jeudy caught his first career pass in Alabama's second game of the season against Fresno State.
 In total, Jeudy amassed 14 receptions for 264 yards and two touchdowns during his true freshman season.